|

 examines the root page of the tree, caching the most

 recently used pages substantially improves access time.
+In

-operations significantly.
-Obviously, using a cache
+significantly.
+Obviously, using a cache increases (but

-increases (but only increases) the likelihood of
+only increases) the likelihood of corruption or lost data

-corruption or lost data if the system crashes while a tree
+if the system crashes while a tree is being modified.
+If

-specified), a default cache is used.
+cachesize is 0 (no size is specified), a default cache is

 maxkeypage